brkthroughtech/2025CodeSprint/README.md

 # Welcome to the 2025 Break Through Tech Code Sprint! 👋
 Over the next 6 weeks, you'll find a number of to-dos and curated resources to help you prepare for your coding interviews for opportunities in tech.
-Whether you're preparing for software engineering or ML coding interviews, and whether you're pursuing roles in big tech, Fortune 500s, or startups, everything you need will be here.
+Whether you're preparing for software engineering or ML coding interviews in big tech, Fortune 500s, or startups, everything you need will be here.
 ## Why This Exists
 As you likely know, the coding screen or technical assessment is a critical part of many interviews for internships and full-time roles technical positions.
 For many, preparing for these technical assessments can be time-consuming and stressful.
 Worse, if you’ve ever bombed one (we all have!), then preparing for technical screens might also feel demoralizing and anxiety-inducing.